gooch/sustainable_energy_without_the_hot_air/book.md

 distinguish imperial tons, because they differ by less than 10% from the metric ton or tonne.

-In the year 2000, the world’s greenhouse gas emissions were about 34billion tons of CO~2~-equivalent per year.
-An incomprehensible number.But we can render it more comprehensible and more personal by divid-ing by the number of people on the planet, 6 billion, so as to obtain thegreenhouse-gas pollution *per person*, which is about 5½ tons CO~2~e per yearper person.
-We can thus represent the world emissions by a rectanglewhose width is the population (6 billion) and whose height is the per-capita emissions.
+In the year 2000, the world’s greenhouse gas emissions were about 34 billion tons of CO~2~-equivalent per year.
+An incomprehensible number.But we can render it more comprehensible and more personal by dividing by the number of people on the planet, 6 billion, so as to obtain the greenhouse-gas pollution *per person*, which is about 5½ tons CO~2~e per year per person.
+We can thus represent the world emissions by a rectangle whose width is the population (6 billion) and whose height is the per-capita emissions.

 ![Greenhouse gas pollution](figure9.png)